April 20, 2020

 How to train in Garuda?

-And finally, you can sign up to become a Garuda teacher by training, either with myself during one of my world tours, or with one of the local Garuda Master trainers.
-Have a look at the Global Garuda Academy and Master trainer sections on our website.
+Or, you can sign up to become a Garuda teacher by training, either with myself during one of my world tours, or with one of the local Garuda Master trainers.
+Have a look at the Garuda Academy and Master trainer sections on our website.

 And as always, please do get in touch with any questions.
 We’d love to welcome you to the Garuda family and I personally wish you good health during these difficult days.